-That said, these hosted, pay-as-you-go platforms have come a long way and are making an ever-stronger case for supply chains to migrate to the cloud.
+That said, these hosted, pay-as-you-go platforms have come a long way and are making an ever-stronger case for supply chains to migrate to the cloud benefits.
 To do so would be to follow in the footsteps of CRM leaders, HR departments, and other early adopters.

 So, cloud adoption is no longer just a low-cost alternative for small and medium businesses.
 Cloud ERP systems and best-of-breed cloud applications can sync seamlessly, enabling robust computing in a continually and automatically updated virtual work environment.
 This brings even greater value to large and diverse workforces, some of which are spread across multiple work centers, IT environments, and countries.

 - Automated communications between internal and external stakeholders

 - Stronger shared risk management

 - Better mobile computing access — anywhere, any device

 - No upfront costs associated with buying software or building it in house

 - Lower operational and maintenance expenses

 - Fast and easy delivery, especially for organizations with globally distributed work centers